Bloomberg Radio: Bloomberg Radio Network

 Bloomberg Radio's 24/7 programming is syndicated by Key Networks to local radio stations across the country.

 The Bloomberg Radio Network is also the leading provider of short-form business news reports to radio stations around the country.
-The network provides live, custom business reports to major all-news radio stations including both of New York City's all-news stations, WCBS and WINS.
+The network provides live, custom business reports to major all-news radio stations including WINS in New York City.
 The network provides "Bloomberg Money Minute" reports at :20 and :50 past the hour.
 It also provides daily specialty reports including the "Small Business Report", the "Business of Sports Report", the "Bloomberg Pursuits Report on Luxury", the "Real Estate Report", the "Green Business Report, and the "Black Business Report".

 Since April 30, 2018, Bloomberg Radio content has been syndicated in Canada by Bloomberg's local partner Bell Media Radio.
-The company operates two business news stations branded as BNN Bloomberg Radio, which feature audio simulcasts of programs from Bell's BNN Bloomberg cable network, and other Bloomberg Radio programs.
-CFTE 1410 AM Vancouver was the first Canadian station to carry the format.
-It was joined in 2021 by CKOC 1150 AM in Hamilton, Ontario.
+The company operated two business news stations branded as BNN Bloomberg Radio, which featured audio simulcasts of programs from Bell's BNN Bloomberg cable network, and other Bloomberg Radio programs.
+CFTE (1410 AM) in Vancouver was the first Canadian station to carry the format.
+It was joined in 2021 by CKOC (1150 AM) in Hamilton, Ontario.
+CFTE was closed by Bell Media Radio in June 2023; while CKOC was sold and dropped Bloomberg programming in August 2024.

 These lists may not be complete.